yash-tatvic/amplitude-dev-center/docs/data/sources/nami.md

 ## Nami setup

-1. Log into your Nami.io dashboard.
+1. Log into your Nami.ml dashboard.
 2. Navigate to Integrations and click **Connect to Amplitude**.
 3. Paste your Amplitude API Key.
 4. Choose which events you want to receive.